 Nothing says Happy Valentine’s Day as a heart-shaped bright red velvet cake.
 You don’t have to be in love to enjoy a spongy, moist, and tender piece (or more) of gateau.
 If you’re a baking beginner, you’ll probably be lost with enormous amounts of food coloring choices.
-As with everything else, some are better than others, so here’s a list of the best food coloring for red velvet cake.
+Last month, I tried quite a lot of options, so I have some notes I simply must share with you.
+As with everything else, some are better than others, so here’s a list of the best food coloring for red velvet cake!

 Gel, powder, and paste types of red food coloring will give red velvet cake the most intensive tone, while liquid and natural options will be slightly paler.
 You’ll need more liquid color, plus it tends to mess up the cake’s consistency, while the concentrated alternatives are finer choices as you need smaller amounts.